jorgeacostaupm/revisit/public/matrices/assets/help/help_angle.md

 # THIRD KEY CONCEPT: Encoding

 As you might notice, if the network grows it will be very difficult to read the values on a graph or on the presented adjacency matrices.
-We have developed a way of encoding mean and variation to visualize this kind of networks.
+We use a way of encoding mean and variation to visualize this kind of networks.

 ##### Color encodes the mean: